-The period of time covered by these reports is the preceding year, except that SEUs may end the period covered by their Reports up to 10 days prior to the due date, e.g., May 22 for the June 1 Report.
-The Media Bureau is allowing this earlier cut-off so that nonexempt SEUs will have adequate time to prepare, review and finalize their Reports, place them in their public inspection files, and post them on their websites.
-So that there are no gaps in days covered from one Annual EEO Public File Report to the next, SEUs choosing to "cut-off" their reporting period should add the days cut off to the period covered by the next Annual EEO Public File Report.
+The period of time covered by these reports is the year prior to the due date.
+However, SEUs may elect to cut off the reporting period by up to 10 days prior to the due date (e.g., May 22 for the June 1 Report).
+The Media Bureau allows this earlier cut-off so that nonexempt SEUs have adequate time to prepare, review and finalize their reports, place them in their public inspection files, and post them on their websites by the deadline.
+So that there are no gaps between reporting periods, SEUs choosing to cut off their reporting period must add the days cut off to the period covered by the SEU's next Annual EEO Public File Report.

-While the Reports must be kept in the public inspection file for the full license term, only the most current Annual EEO Public File Report need be posted on the website.
+While the reports must be kept in the public inspection file for the full license term, only the most current Annual EEO Public File Report needs to be posted on the website.
 Accordingly, a station may (and should) remove from its website the immediately preceding Annual EEO Public File Report once the current one has been posted.